-- children over 2 years old whose parents have been diagnosed with familial hypercholesterolemia,

-- children over 2 years old with an unclear family history who present other risk factors, such as overweight, obesity, systolic and/or diastolic blood pressure readings between the 90th and 95th percentiles on three separate measurements, hypertension, diabetes, and low physical activity (< 60 minutes daily) (39,40).
+- children over 2 years old whose parents have been diagnosed with familial hypercholesterolemia, - children over 2 years old with an unclear family history who present other risk factors, such as overweight, obesity, systolic and/or diastolic blood pressure readings between the 90th and 95th percentiles on three separate measurements, hypertension, diabetes, and low physical activity (< 60 min daily) [37, 38].

 In other cases, according to the position of PoLA/CFPiP/PCS, the optimal age for performing a lipid profile is between 9 and 11 years.
-If lipid levels are within the normal range, the test should be repeated around the age of 18, as these results have the most significant prognostic value for lipid levels over the next two decades (22).
+If lipid levels are within the normal range, the test should be repeated around the age of 18 as these results have the most significant prognostic value for lipid levels over the next two decades [21].
 However, the optimal age for screening is a matter of ongoing discussion.
-Given the ESC/EAS guidelines published in 2019, which emphasize the early adoption of healthy dietary habits and potential statin use for familial hypercholesterolemia in children aged 6 to 10, earlier screening seems reasonable (13).
-Given the numerous studies and the access to drug programs with PCSK9 inhibitors (evolocumab) from 10 years of age in Poland, the Expert Panel of this document recommends evaluating the lipid profile starting from age 6.
+Given the ESC/EAS guidelines published in 2019, which emphasize the early adoption of healthy dietary habits and potential statin use for familial hypercholesterolemia in children aged 6 to 10, earlier screening seems reasonable [13].
+Given the numerous studies and the access to drug programs with PCSK9 inhibitors (evolocumab) from 10 years of age in Poland, the Expert Panel of this document recommends evaluating the lipid profile starting from the age of 6.
 Therefore, the treatment may be implemented as soon as possible.

-The table below presents lipid level norms published in the Report of the National Education Cholesterol Program (NCEP) - Expert Panel on Blood Cholesterol Levels in Children and Adolescents.
+Table I presents the classification of total, LDL and HDL cholesterol published in the Report of the National Education Cholesterol Program (NCEP) - Expert Panel on Blood Cholesterol Levels in Children and Adolescents.
 The proposed norms are reliable and consistently valid.